-Figure 38 - External GNSS Data
+Figure 44 - External GNSS Data

-7.4 Sampling on Start-up
+8.4 Sampling on Start-up

 The Save Current Settings command can be used to instruct the sensor to start streaming data as soon as it powered on.
-This can be useful in sensor integration applications in which immediate data acquisition is desired, and connection to $MIP^{TM}$ Monitor for data logging is not required.
-This functionality can also be embedded in user-designed applications by using the corresponding LORD MicroStrain® MIP The Data Communications Protocol command ( see Data Communications Protocol (DCP) on page 50 for more information).
+This can be useful in sensor integration applications in which immediate data acquisition is desired, and connection to MIP Monitor for data logging is not required.
+This functionality can also be embedded in user-designed applications by using the corresponding LORD Sensing MIP Data Communications Protocol command (see Data Communications Protocol Manual for more information).

-When setting the sensor to begin sampling on start-up, verify that the sensor is sampling by viewing the serial data stream from the host computer.
-If communication with $\mathsf{MIP}^\mathsf{TM}$ Monitor is established, the sampling will stop to facilitate device configuration.
+When setting the sensor to begin sampling on start-up, verify that the sensor is sampling by reading the status indicator on the device (see Interface and Indicators on page 10), or by viewing the serial data stream from the host computer.
+If communication with MIP Monitor is established, the sampling will stop to facilitate device configuration.

 To save the current sensor configuration, first adjust the sensor settings to the desired values, and then start streaming.
-Next select Settings > Save Current Settings from the main window (Figure 39 - Save Sensor Settings).
+Next select Settings > Save Current Settings from the main window (Figure 45 - Save Sensor Settings).
 The setting will remain intact when the sensor is powered off and then on again.